You’ve heard of the Lorax who spoke for the trees,

-Now, as I’m sure that all of you know,
+Now, as I’m sure that all of you certainly know,

 Truffula seeds take a long time to grow.

-But the growing lad had patience for years,
+But that young lad, he had patience for years,

-And as time passed, he shed fewer tears.
+And as the time passed, he shed fewer tears.

 For finally - at last! - that little seed sprouted